 Duvets and Duvet Covers

 The duvet may only need to be cleaned once or twice a year.
-However, the duvet comforter should be washed much more often - more like sheets - if used directly on top of a sleeper.
+However, the duvet cover should be washed much more frequently, like sheets. if used directly on top of a sleeper.

-The covers can be made of cotton, synthetics, wool, or silk and have a method of closing over the duvet - a zipper or buttons.
-The cover should fit snugly over the duvet so there is no shifting or bunching.
+The covers can be made of cotton, synthetics, wool or silk.
+Some use zippers, others use buttons to close over the duvet.
+The cover should fit snugly over the duvet so there is no shifting or bunching while in use.

-This tight fit can make putting on the cover difficult - especially for one person alone - because of the size of the duvet.
-But by following these simple directions, the job is simple and can be done quickly.Continue to 2 of 10 below.
+This tight fit can make putting on the cover difficult, especially for one person alone, particularly when working with queen and king-sized duvets.
+But by following these simple directions, the job can be much easier and can be done quickly.Continue to 2 of 10 below.

 02 of 10

-Begin by laying the duvet cover (green pillowcase) flat on the bed or floor with the cover opening facing you at the end of the bed.Continue to 3 of 10 below.
+Begin by laying the duvet cover (green pillowcase) flat on the bed with the cover opening facing you at the end of the bed.Continue to 3 of 10 below.

 03 of 10